Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## AutoML
 **AutoML means Automated Machine Learning**

 1. AutmoML means that we can Automating the process, it reduces the time consumed by the training (Traditional) process.
 It also helps in performing iterative tasks of ML models.
+It is known for its incredible flexibility
-2. With the help of AutoML we can accelerate the time taken for deployment of models into production with gread efficency.
+2. With the help of AutoML we can accelerate the time taken for deployment of models into production with great efficency.
-3. The models used here were RandomForests,BoostedTrees,XGBoost,LightGBM,SGDClassifier,VotingEnsemble,SGD Classifier
+3. The models used here were RandomForests,Boosted Trees,XGBoost,LightGBM,SGD Classifier,Voting Ensemble.
 4. It also used different pre- processing techniques like Standard Scaling, Min Max Scaling, Sparse Normalizer, MaxAbsScaler.
 It also has efficiently balanced the class Imabalance in the data.
 5. It also has the feature of crossvalidation where number of cross_validation split is specified using which it performs validation on the dataset.

+In this project, we set the AutoML configuration with accuracy as primary metric and cross validation.
+The cross validation is important to avoid overfitting and helps generalize the model better.
+For computational reasons, in this experiment, the experiment timeout was set to 30 Minutes which have limited the number of Models that could be built.

 ![Automl models](https://github.com/Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/blob/main/Optimizing-an-ML-Pipeline-in-Azure/Automl%20outputs/Automl_models.JPG)